benkeen/birdsearch.org/README.md

 # birdsearch.org

+> Alas, alack, Cornell changed their API a little while back.
+So while the site still functions, it's gotten a little glitchy here and there.
+On the bright side, in the years since I created this app, eBird has been much improved.
+And while it still doesn't offer quite the same UX for giving high-level overviews for a region like birdsearch.org it's a lot better.
+I doubt I will update this script again.

 Like many birders I know, discovering [eBird.org](http://ebird.org) was a cause for celebration.
 It brought birding out of the dark ages of pen and pencil and into the digital age.
 Now we have a simple, centralized place to track observations, share knowledge and open up the data for everyone.